Commander: Commander as a military appointment

 For instance, as in various small colonial settlements (such as various Caribbean islands) commanding the garrison was the crux of the top job, the military title Commandeur could be used instead of a civilian gubernatorial style, not unlike the Portuguese captain-major.

 British Army

 In the British Army, the term "commander" is officially applied to the non-commissioned officer in charge of a section (section commander), vehicle (vehicle commander) or gun (gun commander), to the subaltern or captain commanding a platoon (platoon commander), or to the brigadier commanding a brigade (brigade commander).
 Other officers commanding units are usually referred to as the officer commanding (OC), commanding officer (CO), general officer commanding (GOC), or general officer commanding-in-chief (GOC-C), depending on rank and position, although the term "commander" may be applied to them informally.

 In the First Aid Nursing Yeomanry commander is a rank equivalent to major.

 Netherlands

-Commandeur as title of colonial office was the case on the island of Tobago in the Dutch colony of Nieuw Walcheren.
+Commandeur as a title of colonial office was the case on the island of Tobago in the Dutch colony of Nieuw Walcheren.